ArctosDB/documentation-wiki/_documentation/componentloader.markdown

  - You may mix accessions, collections, or anything  else in a single component load.

  - The component loaders may not handle every eventuality that may ever occur while entering additional data.
-Use [status](#status) to mark records for further review,  records in any component loader that were populated from the bulkloader will be tied to the bulkloader recordss with UUIDs.
+Use [status](#status) to mark records for further review.
+Records in any component loader that were populated from the bulkloader will be tied to the bulkloader records with UUIDs.

  - Error messages should include more than enough information to allow you to locate and correct the problem.
 If that isn’t the case, [contact us](https://arctosdb.org/join-arctos/contacts-support) with the error message and a description of the action that caused the error message.